Mauritshuis: History

+During the Nazi occupation of the Netherlands from 1940 to 1945, the Mauritshuis, despite being a prominent landmark and even occupied by the Nazis, was somehow able to serve as a hideout for people in the area who were evading Nazi slave labour, with people hiding in the building's attic and basement despite being close to Nazi offices in the building.
+The Mauritshuis also avoided having its art collection fall victim to Nazi plunder, with the art collection, including Girl with a Pearl Earring, being able to be stored in a bombproof bunker located just below the museum for two years before finding refugee in the St Pietersberg caves near Maastricht until the liberation of the Netherlands in May 1945.

 In 1995, the Mauritshuis was established as a non-profit foundation.
-The foundation set up at that time took charge of both the building and the collection, which it was given on long-term loan.
+The foundation set up at the time took charge of both the building and the collection, which it was given on long-term loan.
 This building, which is the property of the state, continues to be rented by the museum.
 In 2007, the museum announced its desire to expand.
 Within three years the definitive design was presented.
 The museum would occupy a part of the nearby Sociëteit de Witte building.
 The two buildings would be connected via a tunnel, running underneath the Korte Vijverberg.

 The renovation started in 2012 and finished in 2014.
 The design was by Hans van Heeswijk.
 During the renovation, about 100 of the museum's paintings were displayed in The Hague's Kunstmuseum in the Highlights Mauritshuis exhibition.
-About 50 other paintings, including the Girl With the Pearl Earring, went on loan to exhibitions in the United States and Japan.
+About 50 other paintings, including Girl with a Pearl Earring, went on loan to exhibitions in the United States and Japan.
 The expanded museum was reopened on 27 June 2014 by King Willem-Alexander.